 15 July 2014

 Strong winds knocked out power lines cutting power supply to millions of homes and businesses and forced thousands of people to evacuate from their homes in towns and cities across the country.
 Major roads were blocked by debris of fallen trees and power poles.
-Initial report from the Authorities said that there were at least 10 fatalities.
-Damage was said to be extensive.
+The initial report from the Authorities said that there were at least 10 fatalities.
+The damage was said to be extensive.